======================================================================

 In 1987, amid struggling sales in the US, Sega sold the US

-distribution rights for the Master System to the toy company Tonka,
+distribution rights for the Master System to toy company Tonka, which

-which had no experience with electronic entertainment systems.
-The
+had no experience with electronic entertainment systems.
+Sega had made

-thinking at Sega behind the deal was to leverage Tonka's knowledge of
+the deal in order to leverage Tonka's knowledge of the American toy

-the American toy market, since Nintendo had marketed the NES as a toy
+market, since Nintendo had marketed the NES as a toy to great success

-to great success in the region.
-The announcement was made shortly
+in North America.
+The announcement was made shortly after the 1987

-after the 1987 Summer CES.
-During this time, much of Sega of America's
+Summer CES.
+During this time, much of Sega of America's infrastructure

-infrastructure shifted from marketing and distribution to focus on
+shifted from marketing and distribution to focus on customer service,

-customer service, and Lowry departed the company.
-Tonka blocked
+and Lowry departed the company.
+Tonka blocked localization of several

-The Mark III was rereleased as the Master System in Japan on October
+On October 18, 1987, the Mark III was re-released as the Master System

 serious challenge to Nintendo in Japan, and, according to Sato, Sega